irisengine/iris/README.md

 The public API of iris is versioned using [semver](https://semver.org/).
 This means that when upgrading you can expect the following outcomes:
 * Major version -> your project could no longer compile/link
 * Minor version -> your project may not function the same as before
-* Patch version -> your project should function the same, if you were not relying on the broken behavior.
+* Patch version -> your project should function the same, if you were not relying on the broken behaviour.

 The internal API could change frequently and should not be used.
 As a rule of thumb the public API is defined in any header file in the top-level folders in `inlcude/iris` and any subfolders are internal.

 ### Compile/Runtime choices
 Iris provides the user with several runtime choices e.g. rendering backend and physics engine.
 These are all runtime decisions (see [Managers](#managers)) and implemented via classic class inheritance.
 Some choices don't make sense to make at runtime e.g. `Semaphore` will be implemented with platform specific primitives so there is no runtime choice to make.
 To remove the overheard of inheritance and make this a simple compile time choice we define a single header ([semaphore.h](/include/iris/core/semaphore.h)) with the API and provide several different implementations ([macos](/src/core/macos/semaphore.cpp), [windows](/src/core/win32/semaphore.cpp)).
 Cmake can then pick the appropriate one when building.
 We use the [pimpl](https://en.cppreference.com/w/cpp/language/pimpl) idiom to keep implementation details out of the header.

-### Managers
+### Context & Managers
+To start the engine you call `iris::start` to which you pass a callback.
+Iris will perform all necessary startup and then call your callback passing to it an engine [`Context`](/include/iris/core/context.h).
+This [`Context`](/include/iris/core/context.h) object contains everything required to use the engine.
 In order to easily facilitate the runtime selection of components iris makes use of several manager classes.
 A manager class can be thought of as a factory class with state.
-Managers are registered in [`Root`](/include/iris/core/root.h) and then accessed via the [`Root`](/include/iris/core/root.h) API. [`start()`](/include/iris/core/start.h) registers all builtin components for a given platform and sets sensible defaults.
-It may seem like a lot of machinery to have to registers managers, access them via [`Root`](/include/iris/core/root.h) then use those to actually create the objects you want, but the advantage is a complete decoupling of the implementation from [`Root`](/include/iris/core/root.h).
+Default managers are registered for you on the [`Context`](/include/iris/core/context.h).
+It may seem like a lot of machinery to have to registers managers but the advantage is a complete decoupling of the implementation from [`Context`](/include/iris/core/context.h).
 It is therefore possible to provide your own implementations of these components, register, then use them.

 ### Memory management
 Iris manages the memory and lifetime of primitives for the user.
 If the engine is creating an object and returns a pointer it can be assumed that the pointer is not null and will remain valid until explicitly returned to the engine by the user.

 ### [`core`](/include/iris/core)
 The directory contains primitives used throughout the engine.
 Details on some key parts are defined below.

-#### Root
-The [`Root`](/include/iris/core/root.h) provides singleton access to various core parts of iris, including the registered [managers](#managers).

 #### Start
 The [`start`](/include/iris/core/start.h) function allows iris to perform all engine start up and tear down before handing over to a user supplied function.
 All iris functions are undefined if called outside the provided callback.